 With its advanced product technologies, Samsung Electronics is evolving as we seek to enable a more environmentally responsible and convenient way of life.
 To achieve this goal, Samsung operates companywide eco- consulting group meetings twice a year.
 Through these meetings, Samsung shares information about environmental requirements and the development of innovative technologies among environmental experts of business divisions, and researches energy-saving technologies to develop products with high energy efficiency.
-In 2017, Samsung introduced products with highly energy efficient technologies such as Quick Drive for washing machines and highly efficient fans in external units of air conditioners, improving energy efficiency by an average of 36% compared to 2008.
-These energy efficiency improvements reduced the consumer’s energy consumption and energy costs, as well as greenhouse gas emissions.
+In 2019, we reduced annual energy consumption by 42% compared to 2008 by adopting highly-efficient compressors for refrigerators and highly-efficient heat exchangers for air conditioners.

-At Samsung, we are constantly expanding the use of renewable energy.
+At Samsung Electronics, we are constantly expanding the use of renewable energy.

-We are conducting research and projects to adjust to climate change
+We are carrying out projects to respond to global climate change.